owaits/ScreenMonkey.Help/reference/Settings/Statistics.md

 # Statistics
 Screen Monkey can create a CSV (Comma Separated Variable) log of the clips which have been played.
-This feature is enabled in the Satatistics section of the Settings dialog.
+This feature is enabled in the Statistics section of the Settings dialog.

 ![](../../../images/settings-stats.png)